 “Mom, I know!’ her son piped up.
 “They all looked gorgeous!”

-I picked up the last scarf, my tropical green beauty, and tied it to the handle of my suitcase to remind me that God’s love ties people together from diverse backgrounds and cultures.
+I picked up the last scarf, that humble but cheery blue scarf from one of the women at home, and tied it to the handle of my suitcase to remind me that God’s love ties people together from diverse backgrounds and cultures.